Troubleshooting perfSONAR

 pScheduler on Remote Hosts

-These steps will allow you to verify the basic health of pScheduler in a remote host.
-Confirm that pScheduler on the other host (REMOTE-HOST) is reachable and working running a command which will ping the remote host using pScheduler:
+If you want to simply confirm that pScheduler on the remote system is functioning and reachable run a command which will ping the remote host using pScheduler:

 pscheduler ping REMOTE-HOST

-Run basic tests to the other host (the first test requires that TCP ports 5890-5899 be open on that system):
+In addition run basic tests to the other host (the first test requires that TCP ports 5890-5899 be open on that system):

 pscheduler task trace --dest REMOTE-HOST